Ajay-Maury/Ajay-Maury/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
 <b>Motivated and efficient Full-stack web developer</b> with a history of education in Diploma in Information Technology and interested in coding.
-Working with MERN Stack and programming languages like JavaScript, TypeScript catalyzed my curiosity for web development.
-I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
-Looking forward for some interesting and challenging opportunities.
+Working with MERN Stack and programming languages like JavaScript, and TypeScript catalyzed my curiosity for web development.
+I have worked collaboratively, demonstrating my coding and interpersonal skills to meet deadlines.
+Looking forward to some interesting and challenging opportunities.
 <br/>
 <br/>

 - 👀 I’m interested in *Coding*
 - :telescope: I’m currently working as *MERN Full Stack Developer*.
-- :seedling: I’m learning *MERN Stack and other web development tools*.
+- :seedling: I’m learning *MERN Stack, web3, and other web development tools*.
 - :dancers: I’m looking to collaborate on Linkedin.
-- :speech_balloon: Ask me about MERN related stuffs.
+- :speech_balloon: Ask me about MERN related stuff.
 - 📫 You can reach me at *ajaymaurya6798@gmail.com*
 - 👨‍💻 Visit my portfolio at:- *https://portfolio-ajay-maury.vercel.app/*-
 <!-- - 🤔: I’m looking for help with developing AI skills.. -->